-Sub-phase Scope Support: DISC Application Hardware, software, and contract services to implement a Deer Island plant-wide computerized database of all plant systems (electrical, gas, water, etc).
-Document Format Conversion Conversion of Deer Island construction documents into electronic completion of document-reference database.
-This work is in processeveral phases.
+Sub-phase Scope Support: DISC Application Hardware, software, and contract services to implement a Deer Island plant- wide computerized database of all plant systems (electrical, gas, water, etc).
+Document Format Conversion Conversion of Deer Island construction documents into electronic format and completion of document-reference database.
+This work is in process, and has several phases.
 Expect completion by the end of FY14.
 As-Needed Design Phases 5 and 6 On-going technical design services and/or construction support to supplement existing engineering resources for specialized or complex engineering issues.
 Typically, two contracts are issued in tandem and run for two years each.
-Phase 5-1, 5-2, 6-1 and 6-2 contracts were moved here from Plant Optimization in FY10.
+Phase 6-1 and 6-2 contracts were moved here from Plant Optimization in FY10.
 Starting with Phase 6, the contract length was extended to three years each.
-These design phases are currently scheduled to end in 2012, followed by phases added to the project listed below.
+Phases 6-1 and 6-2 are scheduled to end in 2012, followed by phases 7-1 and 7-2.
 Deer Island As-Needed Technical Design Added in FY08 as part of the Master Plan, this subphase is a placeholder, used to continue the technical design services and/or construction support in the same fashion as the contracts listed above.
-From FY12 through FY15 expect to have two contracts at \$900,000 per year each, and then increase to \$1M each for FY16 through FY25.
+From FY12 through FY15, have two contracts at \$900,000 per year each, and then plan to increase to \$1M each for FY16 through FY25.
 Each series of new contracts will be deducted from this placeholder and given their own subphase numbers.